TykTechnologies/tyk-operator/pkg/snapshot/README.md

 - `${TYK_ORG}`: Operator user ORG ID.
 - `<OUTPUT_FILE>`: The name of the output file in YAML format, e.g., `output.yaml`.

-> For more details on how to obtain the URL and credentials, please visit [Tyk Docs](https://tyk.io/docs/tyk-stack/tyk-operator/installing-tyk-operator/#tyk-self-managed-hybrid).
+> For more details on how to obtain the URL and credentials, please visit [Tyk Docs](https://tyk.io/docs/tyk-stack/tyk-operator/installing-tyk-operator/#step-3-configuring-tyk-operator).

 ### Exporting API Definitions

 #### Specify Category to export

-By default, tyk-operator exports all ApiDefinitions created on the Tyk Dashboard or Gateway without considering their categories.
+By default, `snapshot` tool exports all ApiDefinitions created on the Tyk Dashboard or Gateway without considering their categories.

 You can specify a category to fetch via `--category` flag, as follows: